 2. Custom Artwork Markup Fee – Review your current price list for recent and similar paintings of the requested size.
 Add a percentage for custom artwork.
 If the painting is significantly larger compared to what you normally produce, you will need to set aside other projects for the duration.
 Make the project worth your effort.

-3. Supplies – In addition to canvases, brushes, and paints, consider the shipping and handling costs, especially with larger works that require insurance.
+3. Supplies & Shipping - In addition to canvases, brushes, and paints, consider the shipping and handling costs, especially with larger works that require insurance.
 Check with local carriers to obtain rates for oversized works.
-You may also offer framing or companion pieces.
+You may also want to offer framing or companion pieces.

 The Final Quote - The minimum information provided should include: